Charles Tannock: Honours

 Tannock has been given the Freedom of the City of Cartagena de Indias and is a Freeman of the City of London.
 He was decorated by the President of Ukraine as Knight (3rd Grade) of the Order of Merit (Ukraine) in 2006.
 He was awarded in 2009 the Medal of Mkhitar Gosh by the President of Armenia.
 In 2013 he was awarded an honorary doctorate by Yerevan State University.
 In 2010 he was created a Grand Officer of the Order of San Carlos of the Republic of Colombia for services in the field of diplomacy and international relations.
-In 2011 the Legislative Yuan of Taiwan (ROC) Medal of Honour was conferred upon him for his "services to parliamentary diplomacy".
 In 2013 he was awarded the Presidential Order of Excellence by the President of Georgia.
-In 2014 he was awarded the Order of the Brilliant Star with Grand Cordon by the President of Taiwan (ROC).
 In 2016 he was awarded by the President of Armenia the Medal of Gratitude for his long standing services towards the international recognition of the Armenian genocide.
 In 2018 he was awarded the "Special Diploma of Appreciation" of the Slovak Foreign Ministry for services to Slovak international relations during the 25th independence anniversary celebration of the country.
 In July 2019 after the end of mandate as MEP he was awarded by the President of Montenegro the 1st Class Grade of the "Order of the Montenegrin Flag" in recognition of his wide-ranging work as Standing Rapporteur in the European Parliament for EU-Montenegrin relations between 2009 and 2019.

 He was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for political service to international relations and human rights.